-The latest you should try to grow plants from seed depends on what organic gardening writer Eliot Coleman refers to as the Persephone Period, referenced in his book The Winter Harvest Handbook, which is available on Amazon.
+The latest you should try to grow plants from seed depends on what organic gardening writer Eliot Coleman refers to as the Persephone Period, referenced in his book The Winter Harvest Handbook, which is available on Amazon and from Chelsea Green Publishing.
 This is the time when days are less than ten hours long.

 For baby leaves, the latest you should plant is six weeks before this period.
 If you’re aiming for full-sized leaves, sow no later than 13 weeks before this period.

 Depending on your region, this means you should plant seeds directly in the garden from mid-July to mid-September.
 You can start trays for transplants in June, July, or August, and plant these out into your garden in late July to late September.

 If you’re growing baby kale, planting seeds once and then again a few weeks later will allow for a continuous supply.
 This tactic of sowing multiple plantings is known as succession planting.
 You can read more about succession planting here.

 Aim to plant seeds directly in your garden every two to three weeks.

 When there is less daylight, plants will grow more slowly, so successive plantings should be sown closer together, over shorter periods of time.
 In March and November, space successions two weeks apart.
 In May, June, September, and October, space them three weeks apart.

 Now that you know when to plant, you can start planning how it will feature in your garden.
 Whether you’re planting in the spring or fall, this tasty, nutritious green makes a great addition.

 If you have questions about when to plant seeds in your specific area, feel free to ask in the comments.

 To read more about growing this versatile, nutritious leafy green, check out these articles: